cicibauer/personal-website/content/publication/servadio2018climate.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Journal of Infection and Public Health.* "
+publication = "In *Journal of Infection and Public Health*"

 # # Abstract and optional shortened version.
 # abstract = "Background